 You must have an existing website before you apply to the Google AdSense program.
-If you don't already have one, read the The Beginner's A-Z Guide to Making Your Own Website to get started with your site first.
+If you don't already have one, read How to Create / Make Your Own Website to get started with your site first.
 The Google AdSense team reviews your site before accepting new applications, so you must first put up a working website and not just some "under construction" page.
 For example, if you are starting a personal blog, post a few articles about yourself or your experiences first.

 When your site is fully functional, apply to Google AdSense.
 You can find AdSense listed among other advertisers in thefreecountry.com's Affiliate Programs: Free Sponsors and Advertisers page.